 As of August 1, 2011, all cases must be filed between the hours of 8:00 A.M. and 4:30 P.M.

-Filing the Case: A case must be filed on the application form provided by the Board (see Forms page to download), in the name(s) of the landowner(s) of the affected property.
-Ownership information may be obtained from the Assessment Division Real Estate at 720-913-4162
+Filing the Case: A case must be filed on the application form provided by the Board (see Forms & Fees page to download), in the name(s) of the landowner(s) of the affected property.
+Ownership information may be obtained from the Assessment Division Real Estate at 720-913-4162 or online at Denver Property Records.

 Please note that the filing fee can be accepted as cash, checks made payable to "Manager of Finance", or with a credit card.
 Please bring your payment in person to our office when you file.